 About the Conference

-About the EventThe DOE Cybersecurity and Technology Innovation Conference is an annual capstone event designed to strengthen relationships, expand upon cybersecurity and innovation strategies and tactics with our geographically dispersed partners, provide development opportunities and promote a diverse workforce by sharing best practices and lessons learned.
-The agenda is being crafted to advance innovation and cyber priorities in a way that dovetails with the Secretary’s goals of combating the climate crisis, creating clean energy union jobs, and promoting energy justice.
+About the EventThe DOE Cybersecurity and Technology Innovation Conference is an annual capstone event designed to strengthen relationships, provide training and practical exercises to enhance the capabilities of the Information Technology (IT), Operational Technology (OT) and cyber workforce, and share best practices and lessons learned promoting cybersecurity and innovation priorities.
+The agenda is being crafted to drive innovation and cyber priorities in a way that dovetails with the Secretary’s goals of combating the climate crisis, creating clean energy union jobs, and promoting energy justice.

-Virtual attendance will be accessible via an online platform which will include live streaming of all plenary and track sessions, as well as access to view the exhibitor booth information.
+Virtual attendance will be accessible via an online platform which will include live streaming of all plenary.
+Recordings of the Plenary and track sessions will be posted at a later date, as well as access to view the exhibitor booth information.

 All attendees – whether virtual or in-person – must register for the conference.
 A week prior to the conference, both virtual and in-person attendees will receive directions on how to access our interactive online platform.

-- Virtual attendees: Utilize the platform to access live streaming of all plenary and track sessions and view exhibitor booth information.
+- Virtual attendees: Utilize the platform to access recordings of the plenary and track sessions.
+Track sessions will ONLY be recorded and posted to the plaform after the conference.

 - In-person attendees: Utilize the platform on-site to view the interactive agenda and event information.

-Follow the Conference on Twitter using hashtag #DOECyberCon22
+Follow the Conference on Twitter using hashtag #DOEinnovates23

 Our MissionThe mission of the Office of the Chief Information Officer (OCIO) is to advance the Department’s missions through policy, standards, and services, which meet mission requirements, balance risk and innovation, and set clear performance goals and expectations for the enterprise information ecosystem.